RondNath/SKRtools/README.md

 Step 2 - Function: SKR analysis of the distributions - "SKRparam"
 ---
--   Compute the SKR for a group of distributions (related by explanatory variables)
+-   Analyse the SKR for a group of distributions (related by explanatory variables)
 -   Extract the parameters:
     - Slope
     - Y-intercept